(Last Updated on : 22/04/2015)

 , founder of the Maurya Dynasty.
 Ashoka's turning point came in the eighth year of his reign after the dreadful battle of Kalinga

 where thousands lost their lives and were taken in bondage.
 Witnessing the senseless bloodshed, Ashoka had experienced a change of heart.
 He adopted as his life's mission the Buddhist path of righteous living and took it upon himself to spread Buddha's teachings of peace and non-violence far and wide in his kingdom and outside it.
-It has been said that Ashoka had inscribed edicts about Buddha's lessons on the right path on rock faces and pillars and the lion capital at Sarnath
+It has been said that Ashoka had inscribed edicts about Buddha's lessons on the right path on rock faces and pillars and the lion capital at Sarnath was one such example.

-In Sarnath there is a stylization in the depiction of the lions.
-The lions which are present in Sarnath certain characteristics of the fierce animal are captured artistically.
+In Sarnath, there is a stylization in the depiction of the lions.
+Lion Capital at Sarnath which are present in Sarnath certain characteristics of the fierce animal are captured artistically.
 Wonderful stylization has been depicted in the gaping, roaring mouths, in the wavy hair of the mane, in the curling whiskers.

 s, geese were naturalistic and very Indian in their treatment.